pgriffey91/Federation-of-Fantasy-Footballers/README.md

   retained salary, see the resulting cap space.
-- **Draft & FA** — a live 4-round/40-pick Draft Board for next season (picks 1-4 set by Max PF ascending, picks 5-10 by current playoff seed worst-first, with traded picks resolved live and shown as "via &lt;original team&gt;"), plus the rookie salary schedule and free-agency/waiver rules.
+- **Draft & FA** — a live 4-round/40-pick Draft Board for next season (picks 1-4 set by Max PF ascending, picks 5-10 by current playoff seed worst-first, all 10 picks shown in one row per round), with traded picks resolved live and shown as "via &lt;original team&gt;" — click any pick to see how it was acquired (the trade it came from, everything else that changed hands in that trade, and the date), or "original pick, never traded" if it hasn't moved.
+Plus the rookie salary schedule and free-agency/waiver rules.
 - **Head-to-Head** — a career leaderboard table (record, top-3-scoring
-  seasons, playoff appearances, titles, championship-game appearances, #1 seeds, trades, rookie-Draft-Pick Conversion Rate, and Points-For vs.
-  Max-PF coaching efficiency), plus a card per current manager with a trophy-room key (championships 🏆, runner-ups 🥈, 3rd-place finishes 🥉, playoff appearances ⛳) — click a card to open a side drawer with that manager's all-time head-to-head record against every other manager.
+  seasons, playoff appearances, titles, championship-game appearances, #1 seeds, trades, rookie-Draft-Pick Conversion Rate, and Lineup Efficiency — Points For ÷ Max PF, a career-wide measure of how rarely a manager leaves points on the bench), plus a card per current manager with a trophy-room key (championships 🏆, runner-ups 🥈, 3rd-place finishes 🥉, playoff appearances ⛳) — click a card to open a side drawer with that manager's all-time head-to-head record against every other manager.